vivekpujara/To-Do-List/README.md

 # To-Do-List

-Simple to-do-list website created with html, CSS, and JavaScript.
+To-do-list website created with html, CSS, and JavaScript.